Tourist Places to Visit Near Agra Within 100 kms

 Conclusion

-Every trip I took around Agra left me with a different kind of memory.
-The sound of temple bells in Vrindavan, the call of painted storks in Bharatpur, the stillness of Akbar’s tomb and the thrill of spotting crocodiles on the riverbanks.
+Every trip you take around Agra leave you with a different kind of memory.
+The call of painted storks in Bharatpur, the stillness of Akbar’s tomb and the thrill of spotting crocodiles on the riverbanks.

 Here are frequently asked questions: